 Firebrats are closely related to silverfish and often referred to as such.
 They’re pretty small, measuring only about 1/2 inches long.
 As with most types of silverfish, this species prefers the great outdoors and is usually found hiding under leaf litter.

-This species has a more oval shape than the typical elongated teardrop you might imagine for silverfish.
-It also has a much duller body on which four brown lines can often be seen on the abdomen, leading to its common name.
+The four lined silverfish has a more oval shape than the typical elongated teardrop you might imagine for silverfish.
+It also has a much duller body on which four brown lines can often be seen on the abdomen, leading to the common name.

-As it’s native to southern Europe, the species has managed to stow away amidst various products, leading to infestations all over the world, with the exception of near-polar regions such as Canada and the UK.
+As it’s native to southern Europe, the species has managed to stow away amidst various products, leading to infestations all over the world.
+Due to its cold intolerance, these silverfish can’t survive in near-polar regions such as Canada and the UK.

 As with many species of silverfish, the four-lined silverfish has three “tails” and two long antennae.
 It lives on a cellulose diet, which has made it a common pest throughout most of Europe and especially in places where wood products such as paper are stored.

-Often referred to as the long-tail silverfish, paper silverfish, or even the giant silverfish, this species was first officially described in 1905 by German entomologist Karl Leopold Escherich.
+Often referred to as the long-tailed silverfish, paper silverfish, or even the giant silverfish, this species was first officially described in 1905 by German entomologist Karl Leopold Escherich.

 Unlike many species referred to as silverfish, this one isn’t worried about humidity and has adapted to eat all sorts of cellulose-based materials, from cardboard and paper to rayon fabric.
 This fact has made them a major threat in archives, libraries, and museums.